 Fillets of Sole Véronique

-This recipe is from Delia's Winter Collection.
+This recipe is from The Delia Collection: Fish.
 Serves 2 as main course or 4 as a starter

 First peel the grapes well in advance by placing them in a bowl and pouring boiling water over them.